If you missed payments on one of your bills, you may start getting phone calls and letters from a company called GC Services.

 Most complaints are in regard to inaccurate reporting, harassment from collectors, or lack of response to debt verification requests.

-You don’t have to accept poor treatment from GC Services.
+You don’t have to accept poor treatment from them.
 You can file a complaint if you feel that they are violating your rights as outlined in the FDCPA.

 Dealing with debt collectors requires knowing what they want from you.